nodejs/node/doc/contributing/distribution.md

 ## Executables

 The Node.js distribution includes only executables whose names refer to software that is vendored within the Node.js distribution.
+For example, Node.js includes an executable `npm` to run the npm software included within the Node.js distribution; Node.js does not include a `foo` executable which would download software named Foo.